 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

-Peru just sneaks inside the global Top 100 for GDP per capita and sits in around mid-table for South America, though was notably wealthier than Bolivia, meaning it’s far easier to find more variety and more imported brands in and around the party scene – especially in some of the more-upmarket districts of Lima.
+Peru just sneaks inside the global Top 100 for GDP per capita and sits in around mid-table for South America, though is notably wealthier than Bolivia, meaning it’s far easier to find more variety and more imported brands of beer in Peru in and around the party scene – especially in some of the more-upmarket districts of Lima.

 What started out in 1879 as a small and traditional brewery run by two American chaps, Backus and Johnston’s history has been a complicated one, riddled with takeovers (including being bought out themselves by Peruvians in 1953 to become the first national brewery owned by locals).

-After the purchase of the Cervecería de Trujillo, they controlled around 90% of the market in 1994; and later acquired Cervesur to further strengthen their hold over Peruvian beer.
+After the purchase of the Cervecería de Trujillo, they controlled around 90% of the market in 1994; and later acquired Cervesur to further strengthen their hold over beer in Peru.
 Still with me for now?

 Since then though, their fate has been somewhat out of their hands, being acquired by the Colombian company Bavaria, who in turn were purchased by SAB Miller, who have since been bought out by AB InBev in a scenario not dissimilar to a Russian doll!